laynebritton/QuickAttunement-FoundryVTT/README.md

 # QuickAttunement for Foundry Virtual Table Top

-This repo is deprecated, this functionality now ships standard with Foundry VTT
+This repo is **deprecated**, this functionality now ships standard with Foundry VTT

 Keeping this repo for the history.